-Note: You can configure all aspects of the graphs in the menu Setup > Setup > Visual Style.
+Note: You may configure all aspects of the graphs in the menu Setup > Setup > Visual Style.

 2.2.2 Where can module graphs be found?

-Module graphs are son accesible through monitor detail, which can be reach by clicking on Monitoring > Views > Monitor detail.
+Module graphs are accessible through monitor detail, which can be reached by clicking on Monitoring > Views > Monitor detail.

-You can also find them in the agent view (list of modules).
-To access these graphs you must choose an agent from Monitoring > Views > Agents Detail:
+You may also find them in the agent view (module list).
+To access these graphs, choose an agent from Monitoring > Views > Agents Detail:

 After filtering, click on the agent name, for example localhost.localdomain, to access the agent operation menu.

-In this screen we have a list with all the agent modules.
-In the module table view, two icons appear under the legend "Graph", one will show the raw data (right) and the other a link to access the module graph (left).
+In this screen there is a list with all agent modules.
+In the module table view, two icons appear under the legend "Graph", one will show the raw data (right) and the other one a link to access the module graph (left).

-If you click on the graphic icon, you will access a new window where you can customize the module data to be displayed.
+If you click on the graphic icon, you will access a new window where you may customize the module data to be displayed.

-To select an area of the graph that we want to represent, it will be enough by selecting this area with the mouse in the graph below, outcoming a zoom in the desired area.
+To select an area of the graph that you want to represent, selecting that area with the mouse in the graph below, zooming in the desired area.

-The following parameters can be set in the quick graph configuration:
+The following parameters can be set in quick graph configuration:

 2.2.3 Display options

-The field in which the graph's refresh time is defined.
+The field where the graph's refresh time is defined.

-Adds a graph that indicates the percentile line (configurable in general visual options of Pandora FMS).
+It adds a graph that indicates the percentile line (configurable in Pandora FMS general visual options).